paulijosey/pupil/README.md

 and enjoy a dev environment that ships with all dependencies.

 If you feel like some programs are missing add them to the .devcontainer/Dockerfile or if its a python dependency to the requirements.txt file.
-(You need to rebould the container to apply them)
+(You need to rebuild the container to apply them)

 To launch the "Capture" software navigate to /pupil_dev/pupil/pupil_src and execute:
 ```
-python3 main.py capture
+python main.py capture
 ```
+# NEW: Docker ARM64 Setup
+In order to run pupil capture on an ARM64 device a separate Docker container can be build that handles installations from source of necessary dependencies.
+The Dockerfile and docker-compose file can be found in the ```.devcontainer``` directory.

 # Pupil
 <a